eslint-stylistic/eslint-stylistic/docs/guide/migration.md

 ### Approach 1: Migrate to Single Plugin

-To make the rules configuration easier, we merged all these 3 plugins into one single plugin.
+To make the rules configuration easier, we merged all three plugins into one single plugin.

 ```sh
 npm i -D @stylistic/eslint-plugin